-This Management Plan establishes three types of zones within the Area: Operations, Restricted and Visitor.
-The management objectives of the different types of zones are set out in Table 2.
+This Management Plan establishes two types of zones within the Area: Operations and Restricted.
+The management objectives of the two types of zone are set out in Table 2.
 The location of all zones is shown on Maps 2 and 3.
-Map 4 shows the Operations Zone, and Maps 05-19 show the Restricted Zones and Visitor Zone in the context of surrounding geography with the detailed features and infrastructure present.
+Map 4 shows the Operations Zone, and Maps 05-18 show the Restricted Zones in the context of surrounding geography with the detailed features and infrastructure present.